chanzuckerberg/miniwdl/README.md

 ## Install

-miniwdl is available on PyPI:

 ``pip3 install miniwdl``

 This will also install the [Lark parsing library](https://github.com/lark-parser/lark) automatically.

-For development, check out this repository and try ``make docker`` to run miniwdl's test suite and [pyre](https://pyre-check.org/) type-checker, in a suitably configured docker container.
+For development, clone this repository and ``docker build -t miniwdl .`` to run miniwdl's test suite in a locally-built docker container.
 The [Dockerfile](https://github.com/chanzuckerberg/miniwdl/blob/master/Dockerfile) illustrates how to configure another environment.

 ## `miniwdl check`

-Once installed, ``miniwdl check /path/to/workflow.wdl`` loads the workflow and shows a brief outline with any lint warnings.
-Add ``--path /path/to/tasks/`` to specify a directory to search for imports (can be specified more than once).
-Abbreviated example with a checkout of [HumanCellAtlas/skylab](https://github.com/HumanCellAtlas/skylab):
+Once installed, ``miniwdl check /path/to/workflow.wdl`` loads the WDL document and shows a brief outline with any lint warnings.
+Specify ``--path /path/to/tasks/`` to add a directory to search for imported documents (one or more times).
+Example with a checkout of [HumanCellAtlas/skylab](https://github.com/HumanCellAtlas/skylab):

 ```
-$ miniwdl check --path skylab/library/tasks/ skylab/pipelines/smartseq2_single_sample/SmartSeq2SingleSample.wdl
+$ miniwdl check --path skylab/library/tasks/ \
+    skylab/pipelines/smartseq2_single_sample/SmartSeq2SingleSample.wdl

 SmartSeq2SingleSample.wdl
     workflow SmartSeq2SingleCell
         call HISAT2.HISAT2PairedEnd